 Levine is a general partner at Andreessen Horowitz, investing in enterprise.
 He joined in 2010 and has been active ever since.
 Besides Andreessen Horowitz, he is also a management lecturer at the Stanford Graduate School of Business.

 Horowitz is a co-founder of Andreessen Horowitz.
-Prior to this, he was the vice president and general manager at Hewlett-Packard and president, CEO at Opsware for over eight years.
-He is number four on the Forbes Midas list in 2020.
+Prior to this, he was the vice president and general manager at Hewlett-Packard and president, and CEO at Opsware for over eight years.
+He was number four on the Forbes Midas list in 2020.

 Twitter: @bhorowitz